Tejeshwarabm/Westwood/README.md

-# Performance evaluation of TCP Westwood and Westwood++ for Multirate 802.11 in ns-3.
+# Performance evaluation of TCP Westwood and Westwood+ for Multirate 802.11 in ns-3.

 ## Course Code: CS821